 This futuristic, arrow-shaped open-air observatory located on the 100th floor is 345 meters high and this makes it the highest open observatory in the Western Hemisphere.
 Climbing The Edge is an exhilarating experience.
 From its 700-square-meter glass terrace, you'll feel the impact of the wind and get unprecedented 360-degree panoramic views of New York.

 As with The Vessel, I recommend that you buy your tickets for The Edge in advance to make sure you can get in at the time you want, on the day you plan to go.

 - Address: 30 Hudson Yards (North Tower), New York City, NY

-- Directions: 34th Street-Hudson Yards Station Subway Station (Line 7)
+- Directions: 34th Street-Hudson Yards Station (Line 7)

-- To learn more: How to get on and how much it costs to enter The Edge
+- Learn more: How to get in and how much it costs to enter The Edge

-4. Do some shopping at The Shops at Hudson Yards
+4. Do a little shopping at The Shops at Hudson Yards

 It has more than 100 stores and boutiques of haute couture such as Dior, Fendi or Kenzo, joined by brands such as Zara, H&M or Uniqlo, suitable for all budgets.